csci5117f24/session-06-in-class-zackerthescar/README.md

 ## What steps do I need to do when I download this repo to get it running?

+Make sure you have a working `pipenv` install beforehand!

+On macOS: `brew install pipenv`

+On Linux: get it from your package manager

+On Windows: `¯\_(ツ)_/¯`

+Once you have ensured that `pipenv` worked, move to the section below.

 ## What commands starts the server?

+For the development server: `pipenv run flask --app server.py run`

+For the production server: `pipenv run gunicorn server:app`

 ## Before render